By Miles Holden

 Discover the remote beauty of New Zealand's Subantarctic Islands, rich with unique wildlife and untouched landscapes.

-Great Barrier Island is a large island with a small population.
+Great Barrier Island - perfect for star-gazing enthusiasts.
 The forests, beaches and bays provide scope for all kinds of wilderness adventures.